This is an introduction to scuba diving under the ice, how you get started and what you can expect from the experience.

 A system of communication is used between the diver and the line tender, typically one tug for OK (used by both the diver and the tender, similar to the “OK” sign in SCUBA hand signals), two tugs for “take in rope”, and a series of rapid tugs used to signal an emergency.
 If this happens, the tender immediately starts reeling in the rope, pulling the diver towards the exit.

 A fully equipped safety diver should be standing by at the surface, with a line tethered to him/her.
-In case of an emergency, the safety diver can jump in come to the aid of the diver.
+In case of an emergency, the safety diver can jump in and come to the aid of the ice diver.